dnsimple/dnsimple-support/content/articles/resolution-status.md

 <!--- needs screenshot -->

-If you transferred the domain to us, we don't automatically switch your name servers.
-[Switch the name servers to us, once you're ready](/articles/delegating-dnsimple-registered/).
+If you transferred the domain to us, we don't automatically switch your name servers, but you can [switch the name servers to DNSimple](/articles/delegating-dnsimple-registered/).

 ## Domains registered with another registrar